PS1TD/OctoDash/Setup-&-Settings.md

 default: `false`

+#### Purge Distance
+The amount of filament that should be pushed through the nozzle to clean out the old filament.

+default: `30`
 #### Feed Length
 The distance the filament needs to travel between the Extruder and the Hotend.
 This will be used for the Filament Change Process.
-Make sure to set this fairly accurate.
+Make sure to set this fairly accurate (± 10mm).
 For a standard Ender-3 Pro this 440mm works great.
-This value should be really short for direct drive extruders.
+This value should be fairly short for direct drive extruders.
+If you're unsure about your measurement, it is better to start with a smaller than measured value and slowly increase until enough filament is retracted / extruded.

 default: `0`

-#### Purge Distance
-The amount of filament that should be pushed through the nozzle to clean out the old filament.

-default: `30`

-#### Feed Length
-The length of your feeding tube from the extruder to the hotend in mm.
-It will be used to unload and load the filament.

 default: `470`

 #### Feed Speed